lexa7979/terraform-modules/README.md

 - ASG: Auto Scaling Group

   > An ASG takes care of a lot of tasks for you completely automatically, including launching a cluster of EC2 Instances, monitoring the health of each Instance, replacing failed Instances, and adjusting the size of the cluster in response to load.

+  > These days, you should actually be using a launch template (and the aws_launch_template resource) with ASGs rather than a launch configuration.

 - AZ: Availability Zone (datacenter) https://aws.amazon.com/de/about-aws/global-infrastructure/regions_az/